Impact of the COVID-19 pandemic on American sports broadcasting: Financial impact

 Due to a conflict between the new date of the U.S. Open golf tournament and the NFL season, the United States Golf Association asked Fox Sports to move coverage of the event to FS1.
 When Fox refused, the USGA invalidated the contract that was supposed to expire in 2026 and replaced it with a new, eight-year deal with NBC Sports that took effect immediately.

 As a direct result of the pandemic - and the inability to sell ads for live sports events that were not played - Diamond Sports Group, the joint venture of Sinclair Broadcast Group and Entertainment Studios that bought Fox Sports Networks after The Walt Disney Company, which had acquired it, had to divest in 2019 - took a $4.23-billion write-off on the purchase in November 2020 of the RSNs.
 The RSNs were renamed Bally Sports on March 31, 2021.
-Diamond filed for Chapter 11 bankruptcy on March 13, 2023.
+Diamond filed for Chapter 11 bankruptcy on March 13, 2023, then the channels changed their name to FanDuel Sports Network on October 21, 2024.
+The exit from bankruptcy was expected after MLB dropped its final objection in November of 2024.

 While NBCSN closed on December 31, 2021 in the wake of revenue losses from the postponed 2020 Summer Olympics and other lost or rescheduled events, NBC Sports did not directly cite the pandemic as the cause.
 NBC Sports later announced that the U.S. version of the Olympic Channel would shut down on September 30, 2022.

+ESPN laid off 300 employees and decided to leave 200 other positions vacant.